eloicaso/bird-openwrt/README.md

 ## Known issues (v0.3):
+* There is an issue with pre-built images.
+It seems that the UCI-Default Scripts are not applied for some reason.
+If you face this situation, just copy both packages in your /tmp and and execute "opkg install PackageName.ipk --force-reinstall".
+It will overwrite your /etc/config/bird{4|6}, create a backup of this configuration.

 * LUCI Material Design Theme shows a "Loading page" in **Logs Page** preventing it to load.
 Moreover, the OpenWRT Theme crashes loading the **Log Page**.
 Please, go to `System -> Language and Style -> Design` and change it to any other avaiable Theme (*Bootstrap* or *Freifunk_Generic* are recommended).